“Bond or Forfeit” Laws

 Bond-or-forfeit laws

-A new trend in 2023 was the enactment and clarification of “bond-or-forfeit” laws.
-When an animal is seized pursuant to an animal cruelty investigation, the owner still retains ownership, or their property interest, in the animal despite losing physical custody of the animal.
-Owners can always voluntarily surrender that property interest, but if they choose not to, the animal is put into legal limbo.
-They cannot — and should not — be returned to the owner until the animal cruelty charges are fully adjudicated or dismissed.
-But they also cannot be adopted out into new homes, because the defendant still technically owns them.
+A continuing trend in 2024 was the enactment of “bond-or-forfeit” laws.
+When an animal is seized pursuant to an animal cruelty investigation, the owner still retains their property interest in the animal despite losing physical custody.
+Owners can always voluntarily surrender that property interest, but if they choose not to, the animal is put in a sort of legal limbo.
+The animal cannot — and should not — be returned to the owner until the animal cruelty charges are fully adjudicated or dismissed, but they also cannot be adopted out into a new home because the defendant still technically owns them.

 Criminal cruelty cases can drag on for months or even years, meanwhile, the animal is languishing in a shelter.
 Keeping animals for long periods of time in a shelter — even the best, most well-resourced shelters — is harmful for animals’ psychological well-being and can cause them to be re-traumatized.
 This can lead to behavioral problems, making animals even harder to adopt out when the criminal case eventually concludes.